 Why You Get Dizzy During a Hot Flash

-How a Hot Flash Happens
+Why a Hot Flash Happens

-Why Some Women Experience Dizziness
+Why Some Women Experience Dizziness During Hot Flashes

 Not all women may experience dizziness or shortness of breath during a hot flash, as everyone’s stress response differs.
-Women with certain mental health conditions like anxiety or depression may experience shortness of breath or dizziness during hot flashes more often than women who don’t, but that doesn’t mean that women who have not been diagnosed with those conditions are exempt from experiencing those same sensations during a hot flash.
+Women with certain mental health conditions like anxiety or depression may experience shortness of breath or dizziness during hot flashes more often than women who don’t.
+But that doesn’t mean that women who have not been diagnosed with those conditions are exempt from experiencing those same sensations during a hot flash.

 What Should You Do if You Feel Dizzy?